Costa Serena ship to serve as floating hotel for Nagoya Asian Games

 March 19, 2026 , Cruise Industry

-A charter arrangement has been concluded for the deployment of the cruise vessel Costa Serena as a stationary accommodation unit during the forthcoming Asian Games in Aichi–Nagoya.
-The ship is to remain berthed at Nagoya Port, where it will house a substantial portion of athletes and officials throughout the duration of the event.
+The vessel is to remain berthed at Nagoya Port, housing a substantial portion of athletes and officials throughout the duration of the event.

-Estimates indicate that between 4,000 and 5,000 participants will be accommodated onboard, forming part of a broader lodging strategy that replaces the construction of a conventional athletes’ village.
+Estimates indicate that between 4,000 and 5,000 participants will be accommodated on board, forming part of a broader lodging strategy that replaces the construction of a conventional athletes’ village.
 The charter, valued at approximately US$28 million, reflects a logistical decision intended to reduce both construction costs and preparation time while maintaining sufficient capacity for the Games.

 Organisers have acknowledged that the use of a cruise vessel as a residential facility has prompted discussion, particularly given that the Games coincide with Japan’s typhoon season.
 It has been indicated, however, that the arrangement is temporary in nature and structured to provide functional accommodation between training and competition periods.